shanf-gh/100-days-of-code/R1-Fabien-Log.md

 **Today's Progress**:
 1. [CS50x] Completed Recover (2.5 pomodori - tot 7.5)
 2. [FCC] Completed "Make a Person"
-3. [p1xt] Worked a little bit on FCC's portfolio
+3. [FCC] Worked a little bit on FCC's portfolio

 **Thoughts** Finished pset4 at last.
 Had some issues with the while loop, the fread would not evaluate when being in the condition, used a do {} while (!feof(file)); loop to end of file to generate the jpg and had to insert a break for when the fread is not 512bytes.
 This had cause problems with the last file having a bunch of zeroes at the end of the file, which does not prevent the image to being viewable but makes it slightly heavier and not correct.
 FCC "make a person" was relatively easy to complete.
 It was interesting to see how "this" worked